RockitBootcamp/Phoenix-Admin/Student Reviews/15.6/Harlan Robinson.md

   - Can't write a style attribute (needs more practice)
   - Doesn't understand basic CSS selectors
 - Kevin Project review: not passed off, lots of changes/fixes to make

+### 8/24/2015

+- Kevin Interview:
+  - Needs to redo Logic
+  - Needs to do Misc topics